 Sleep Number offers several models organized into four categories: Classic Series, Performance Series, Innovation Series and 360 Smart Beds.

 The air chamber/dual air chamber option with adjustable settings and the personalized Sleep Number will be incorporated into all beds and make up the base of the Sleep Number bed.

 Each series essentially builds off the other.
 The Classic Series beds, the c-2, c-4 and cse, offer the most standard options while the Innovation Series and 360 Smart Beds will have the largest, thickest layers and most added features.

 To see a breakdown of the most basic Sleep Number bed, the c-2, click here.

 Mattress construction is personal with Helix.
-On the Helix site, you will take a quiz that asks you about your (and optionally your partner’s) sleep preferences and body characteristics.
-From your answers the mattress will be tweaked along four primary characteristics:
+On the Helix site, people will take a quiz that asks them about their (and optionally their partner’s) sleep preferences and body characteristics.
+From their answers the mattress will be tweaked along four primary characteristics: